 Noise levels vary widely within the libraries.
 Learners use the space for quiet, individual study in addition to collaborative group work.
 The following designations are defined in order to provide an environment that is comfortable, inviting, and conducive to study for all of our users.

 Silent Zone: No talking, no group study, cell phones should be turned off or set to silent.

 Quiet Zone: Low talking, cell phones turned off or set to silent, quiet conversational noise.

 - Headphones may be used if noise from the headphones is not audible to others.

 - Laptop computers and library computers may be operated, but all sound or audio features must be turned off.
 Video Chat is not permitted.

-- Cell phones and pagers should be turned to silent or off.
-If you must use your cell phone to make or receive a phone call while in the libraries, you are encouraged to do so in the high noise areas, the designated areas near the stairwells, or go outside.
+- Cell phones should be turned to silent or off.
+If you must use your cell phone to make or receive a phone call while in the library, you are encouraged to do so in the high noise areas, the designated areas near the stairwells, or go outside.